 Julian utilizes teaching to further understand the potentiality of movement, performance, improvisation and choreography.
 He has taught internationally for over 15 years, both academically and professionally, and continues to see teaching as a way to deepen, enhance, and strengthen the practioner/student, as well as his own choreographic and pedagogical investigations.

 Julian has been a teaching artist guiding, lecturing, and mentoring at numerous institutions including Princeton University, NYU's Tisch School of the Arts, Middlebury College, The Juilliard School, SUNY Purchase, California Institute of the Arts, classclassclass, Gibney Dance Center, Hunter College, and more.
 Internationally, he has also been a guest teaching artist at: B12 Festival (Berlin), Dance Ireland (IE), ArtEZ (NL), Dance Italia (IT), Kassel Staatsteater (DE), Hong Kong Performing Arts Academy (China), Architanz (Tokyo), and K3 Tanzplan Hamburg (DE).
 Additionally, he has taught at the Florida, West Virginia, Bates, and Jacob’s Pillow Dance Festivals, as well as CityDance Ensemble in Washington D.C., University of Minnesota - Minneapolis, University of Nebraska - Lincoln, Bryn Mawr College, Philadelphia, PA, University of Florida - Gainesville, FL, University of Colorado - Colorado Springs, Earl Mosey Institute for the Arts (NY/CT), and New Orleans High School for the Arts, amongst others.
-Julian is currently faculty member in the Theater and Dance Program at the University of Vermont in Burlington.
+Julian is an Assistant Professor and Resident Choreographer within the Dance and Theatre Department at The University of Vermont in Burlington.